Want to know what you need to breastfeed successfully? Check out these breastfeeding supplies that will help you reach your goals!

 I especially recommend nursing tank tops and camisoles, both to wear around the house and to layer with other clothes.
-Nursing bras work fantastic with other tops you want to wear but aren’t designed specifically for nursing.
+Nursing bras work fantastic with your regular, non-nursing, clothes.

-One thing I didn’t realize when I first started breastfeeding was how much we leak.
+One thing I didn’t realize when I started breastfeeding was how much I’d leak.
 Not exactly a pretty sight to walk around and see that your top is soaked with breast milk.

 But breastfeeding shells help alleviate this discomfort.
 They allow your nipples to breathe and prevents any contact with clothes, especially right after nursing.
 Plus, you can wear them underneath your clothes and use them to catch leaks as well.

-Another breastfeeding essential item I only realized later was storage bags.
-In the early days, I was pumping just enough milk into the bottles and storing them in the fridge for the next day.
+Another breastfeeding essential I only realized later was a set of storage bags.
+In the early days, I was pumping enough milk into the bottles and storing them in the fridge for the next day.
 I figured I wasn’t making enough to freeze.